aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-document/clone-a-document/_index.md

 articleTitle: Clone a Document
 linktitle: Clone a Document
 type: docs
-description: “Aspose.Words for Python via .NET allows you to clone a document to get its identical copy.
-When creating a copy, nodes and properties of the original document are cloned.”
+description: "Aspose.Words for Python via .NET allows you to clone a document to get its identical copy.
+When creating a copy, nodes and properties of the original document are cloned."
 weight: 60
 url: /python-net/clone-a-document/
 aliases: [/python/clone-a-document/]